ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 * Understanding the "what/how" - What actions are they taking or have taken?
 Visualising them performing the action.
 * Understanding the "why" - Why are the actors taking these decisions or actions.
 The connecting glue between nodes.

-The trick is to connect the nodes across time.
+The trick is to connect to identify who, and figure out why.
+Then connect nodes across time.
 Aka past events/history.
-Then you can understand what the future connections will be.

-So, think of situations, actors and decisions.

 <blockquote>
 <p>My framework is built on two propositions.
 The first is that in situations that have thinking <i>participants</i>, the participants’ <i>views</i> of the world never perfectly correspond to the actual state of affairs.